 - Species: E. pulcherrima

-In addition, a common misconception concerning the relative toxicity of the Poinsettia still remains.
-The plant does indeed rank as toxic, but only slightly.
-Ingestion rarely results in more than mild symptoms such as regurgitation.
-Finally, prolonged contact with the leaves results in only mild skin irritation in sensitive individuals.
+The plant does rank as toxic, but only slightly, however.
+Ingestion of any part of the flora by humans rarely results in more than mild symptoms such as regurgitation.
+Prolonged contact with the leaves also results in only mild skin irritation in sensitive individuals.